projectsveltos/sveltos/docs/addons/raw_yaml.md

 ```

-Here is an example of a ClusterProfile that references the ConfigMap and Secret we created above:
+The below code represents a ClusterProfile resource that references the ConfigMap and Secret we created above.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1